Want to Save Thousands on a New Car or Truck? This Free Guide explains How You Can Buy "Below" Dealer Invoice Prices...

 Many similar services on the Internet charge up to three hundred dollars for this service and promise you invoice pricing.
 You know that the invoice price has hold back and rebates that need to come off.
 Paying for invoice pricing is like paying a fee to get ripped off.

 Side Note: Actually, there are hundreds of price quote services but 99% of them simply sell your information to the highest bidder.
 (Many to multiple sources!)
-Car Clearance Deals, Edmunds, Automotive and Cars Direct. will protect your privacy - and offer good hassle-free shopping.
+Car Clearance Deals, Edmunds and Cars Direct. will protect your privacy - and offer good hassle-free shopping.

 How to get started - Determine True Dealer Cost...

 The first thing you have to do is visit Car Clearance Deals, Edmunds and Cars Direct - fill in your information, the car you want and the equipment.
 As you are doing so you will receive the MSRP and Dealer Invoice prices for the car and chosen options.
 You will also receive the current rebate that you are entitled to.
 Copy this information down.
 When you are finished completing the quote process you will be able to figure out dealer cost using the following formula: